MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 12 Achieving Trust without Disclosure:
 Dark Pools and a Role for Secrecy-Preserving Verification

-13 Performance Evaluation of zk-SNARK Protocols for Privacy-Preserving Sensor Data Verification: A Systematic Benchmarking Study
+13 Performance E of zk-SNARK Protocols for Privacy-Preserving Sensor Data Verification: A Systematic Benchmarking Study

 14 PLONK: Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge (OG)